 Kira Dominguez Hultgren (b.
-1980) is a U.S.-based textile artist and educator.
+1980, Oakland, CA) is a U.S.-based artist and educator.
 She studied French postcolonial theory and literature at Princeton University, and performance and fine arts in Río Negro, Argentina.
-With a dual-degree MFA/MA in Fine Arts and Visual and Critical Studies from California College of the Arts, her research interests include material and embodied rhetorics, decolonizing material culture, and analyzing textiles as a performative critique against the visual.
-Dominguez Hultgren’s work has been exhibited at the de Young Fine Art Museum of San Francisco, headlined Untitled, ART SF in 2020, and was featured in the July/August 2020 issue of Architectural Digest.
-She has had two solo shows with Eleanor Harwood Gallery in San Francisco, where she is represented, a solo show at Heroes Gallery in NYC, and her first solo museum show at the San Jose Museum of Quilt and Textile.
+With a dual-degree MFA/MA in Fine Arts and Visual and Critical Studies from California College of the Arts, her research interests include material and embodied rhetorics, re-storying material culture, and weaving as a performative critique of the visual.
+Dominguez Hultgren has exhibited her work at the de Young Museum, headlined Untitled, ART SF, was featured in Architectural Digest, and reviewed in the New York Times.
+She has had three solo shows with Eleanor Harwood Gallery in San Francisco, where she is represented, a solo show at Heroes Gallery in NYC, and her first solo museum show at the San Jose Museum of Quilt and Textile.
 Curated group exhibitions include shows at Lehmann Maupin Gallery in New York City, the Roswell Museum in New Mexico, and Kent State University in Ohio.
 Her fellowships and residencies include the Headlands Center for the Arts, Facebook, and Gensler Architecture.
-Dominguez Hultgren is part-time faculty at the School of the Art Institute of Chicago in Fiber and Material Studies.
+Dominguez Hultgren is an Assistant Professor in the School of Art and Design at the University of Illinois Urbana-Champaign.

 Chicanx, Punjabi, Hawaiian: weaving is about strange combinations.
 Teal penetrates magenta.
 Gold interrupts.
 Handspun wool twists with glitter, only to get trapped in cotton.
 As my mother likes to say when she sees a surprising multiracial body: “who invaded that guy?”
 Materials erase, seduce, replace, choke as they wind their way through a warp, under weft, are put under tension or are set free of it.
 3/8 Indian.
 1/8 black and white.
 Authenticity diluted by eighths!